leszko/distributed-locking/README.md

 ## Single-instance

-This approach presents useing a single instance of database / caching server as lock manager.
+This approach presents using a single instance of database / caching server as lock manager.

 You can build your own image with the following command.
 If you skip this step you'll use the image `leszko/distributed-locking:hazelcast`.